 - Changes in mood

-One of America's favorite funnymen is another famous person who is living with cognitive loss.
-Comedian and actor Tim Conway is now almost unresponsive from dementia, according to media reports.
-He underwent surgery to have a ventricular shunt placed and is now confined to a wheelchair.
+Since 2018 Conway, one of America's favorite funnymen was another famous person who lived with cognitive loss.
+The comedian and actor lived mostly unresponsive to what was reported as dementia, according to media reports.
+He underwent surgery to have a ventricular shunt placed and was confined to a wheelchair.

 Conway received national attention in his role on the popular TV show McHale's Navy where he played the bumbling, naive Ensign Charles Parker, Executive Officer of the World War II PT-73

 Documents were filed in Los Angeles in August 2018, claiming Conway's wife Charlene was "planning to move him out of the excellent skilled nursing facility he is currently at" and place him in one that won't give him access to "registered nurses at all times and his 24-hour caregiver and speech therapist (to help with swallowing)."'